 JsonEDI provides automation to ETL similar to what WordPress provides in creating a website.
 Choose plugins based on what you're trying to accomplish.
 Examples include data warehousing or loading a search engine etc. Then our user wizards guide the developer by extracting information from several locations including source data, schema and data models to populate a data dictionary style repository.
 The metadata can be further modified, if needed, with simple tags to implement ETL functionality.
 Minimal or no coding is required.
 JsonEDI's metadata is centrally managed, responsive to schema changes, semi or fully automatically created, synchronized with database schema and is reused to automate DBA, QA and requirements management tasks.
 We use Json documents for internal processing and can codelessly transform between hierarchical and tabular data.

-Equator is software as a services provider that is feeding complex data to 3 of the 4 largest banks in the US.
+Our client provides software and data services to 3 of the 4 largest banks in the US.
 They have 1/2 million data attributes in 5,000 tables are under ETL management.
 This is managed with just one ETL DBA and 1.5 ETL developers.
 This small ETL team is supporting change management and production support from a software company with 155 employees.
 JsonEDI has transformed client integration from an expensive, brittle pain point to a low cost, reliable, customer valued feature.
-The OLTP source systems are a hybrid of relational and semistructured data populating multiple normalized ODS style databases.
+The OLTP source systems are a hybrid of relational and semi-structured data populating multiple normalized ODS style databases.

 1. We are ETL for hierarchical data first, adding relational data was easy

 2. Lightweight and fast